Together our Board, staff and volunteers make a team of people who work to achieve our mission and give visitors the best experience possible.

 I speak: English, Filipino, and Mandarin.

-When I was little, I wanted to be: A tow-truck driver (no, really!)
+When I was little I wanted to be: A rock star

-When I was little I wanted to be: A veterinarian
+When I was little I wanted to be: A writer!
+I still do want to become one.

-I speak: English, French, Cantonese and Conversational Mandarin
+I speak: English, French, Korean and a little Japanese

 Lynne, Cannery Store sales associate